tekumara/notes/aws-sagemaker-studio.md

-# SageMaker Studio
+# AWS SageMaker Studio

 A customised version of jupyterlab v1.2.17 (as of Oct 2020) with panes for git, [experiment tracking](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-end-to-end.html) and endpoints.

-Notebooks and terminals (aka image terminal )can be started in docker containers via KernelGateway.
-Several docker images a provided eg: Data Science, TensorFlow 2.
+Notebooks and terminals (aka image terminals) are started in docker containers and accessed by a kernel gateway.
+Several docker images are provided eg: Data Science, TensorFlow 2.
 By default the containers start on a ml.t3.medium.

 There is one SageMaker domain per account.
 A domain can have multiple users, each with their own workspace.
 Anyone with access to the account can open an user's workspace.

 User workspaces are persisted to EFS.
-They are mounted at /home/sagemaker-user
+They are mounted at _/home/sagemaker-user_

 ## Studio setup